Create a New Stack

 Stacks that are created in one API endpoint are not available in another API endpoint.
-Because AWS OpsWorks users are also region-specific, if you want AWS OpsWorks users in one of these endpoint regions to manage stacks in another endpoint region, you must import the users to the endpoint in which the stacks reside.
+Because AWS OpsWorks users are also region-specific, if you want AWS OpsWorks users in one of these endpoint regions to manage stacks in another endpoint region, you must import the users to the endpoint with which the stacks are associated.
 For more information about importing users, see Importing Users into AWS OpsWorks.

 - Hostname theme